What is my routing number at Legence Bank?

 How may I sign up for Online Banking?

 You have two ways in which to sign up for Online Banking.
-You may enroll online by going to our homepage and finding the link to "Auto Enroll".
-Once you have completed the application, you will receive an email with a link to be used for your first login.
-Additionally, you may contact the eBranch or a Customer Service Representative at any of our branches to sign up for Online Banking access.
+You may enroll online by going to our homepage and finding the Online Banking button.
+You will then choose “New User” and then “I am an existing user” if you have any type of Deposit or Loan Account.
+Once you have completed the application, you will receive a call from one of our eBranch representatives for further verification.
+Once complete and verified, you will receive an email with a link to be used for your first login.
+Additionally, you may contact a Legence Bank team member at any of our branches to sign up for Online Banking access.
 Both scenarios will cause you to receive an invitation email to log in to Online Banking for the first time.
 You will only need to know your security code, a code that was either chosen by you or provided to you, for your first login.

 I'm also interested in the App.
 What do I need to do?